ps-trivia/ps-trivia.github.io/trivia-tracker.md

 There are certain topics that cannot be asked about in Trivia for a number of reasons.
 If you ask about any of the topics below, the question will be vetoed.

+##### Content against Pokemon Showdown Global Rules

+Questions and answers must abide by the [Pokemon Showdown Global Rules](https://pokemonshowdown.com/rules).
+This includes sexually inappropriate/explicit content, as well as questions about Pokemon ROM Hacks.

 ##### Restricted Content

 For accessibility purposes, any question that requires you to watch a Youtube or Twitch video/stream, or another external source such as a podcast is not allowed.